Putin grants NSA leaker Edward Snowden Russian citizenship

 The Russian president signed a decree granting citizenship to 75 foreign nationals, according to the Associated Press.

-Snowden, a former US security contracter, fled the United States in 2013 before revealing a top secret mass surveillance operation by the NSA.
+Mr Snowden, a former security contracter, fled the United States in 2013 before leaking a trove of classified documents detailing the mass surveillance programme of the US’s intelligence apparatus.

-In 2017, he married American Lindsay Mills.
-The couple have two children.
+Mr Snowden is married to American Lindsay Mills, and the couple has two children.
+An attorney for Mr Snowden said in 2020 that Ms Mills was also applying for a Russian passport.

-Former President Donald Trump said in August 2020 that he was “very strongly” considering a pardon for the whistleblower.
+In August 2020, former president Donald Trump said that he was “very strongly” considering a pardon for the whistleblower.

+The prospect of a pardon divided Republicans, with Liz Cheney tweeting at the time that Mr Snowden was a “traitor” who deserved to be prosecuted.

+Ms Snowden said in 2019 he would consider returning to the US if he was granted a fair trial.

 Register for free to continue reading